opensearch-project/documentation-website/_field-types/index.md

 Parameter | Description
 :--- | :---
 `analyzer` | Specifies the analyzer used to analyze string fields.
+Default is the `standard` analyzer, which is a general-purpose analyzer that splits text on white space and punctuation, converts to lowercase, and removes stop words.
+Allowed values are `standard`, `simple`, `whitespace`, and <SME: List any others>.
 `boost` | Specifies a field-level query time to boost.
+Default boost value is `1.0`, which means no boost is applied.
+Allowed values are any floating-point number.
 `coerce` | Tries to convert the value to the specified data type.
+Default value is `true`, which means OpenSearch tries to coerce the value to the expected value type.
+Allowed values are `true` or `false`.
 `copy_to` | Copies the values of this field to another field.
+There is no default value for this parameter.
+It is an optional parameter that allows you to copy the value of a field to another field.
 `doc_values` | Specifies whether the field should be stored on disk to make sorting and aggregation faster.
+Default value is `true`, which means the doc values are enabled.
+Allowed values are a single field name or a list of field names.
+Allowed values are `true` or `false`.
 `dynamic` | Determines whether new fields should be added dynamically.
+Default value is `true`, which means new fields can be added dynamically.
+Allowed values are `true`, `false`, or `strict`.
 `enabled` | Specifies whether the field is enabled or disabled.
+Default value is `true`, which means the field is enabled.
+Allowed values are `true` or `false`.
 `format` | Specifies the date format for date fields.
+There is no default value for this parameter.
+It is used for date fields to specify the date format.
+Allowed values are any valid date format string, such as `yyyy-MM-dd` or `epoch_millis`.
 `ignore_above` | Skips indexing values that are longer than the specified length.
+Default value is `2147483647`, which means there is no limit on the length of the field value.
+Allowed values are any positive integer.
 `ignore_malformed` | Specifies whether malformed values should be ignored.
+Default value is `false`, which means malformed values are not ignored. .
+Allowed values are `true` or `false`.
 `index` | Specifies whether the field should be indexed.
+Default value is `true`, which means the field is indexed.
+Allowed values are `true`, `false`, or `not_analyzed`.
 `index_options` | Specifies what information should be stored in the index for scoring purposes.
+Default value `docs`, which means only the document numbers are stored in the index. is Allowed values are `docs`, `freqs`, `positions`, or `offsets`.

 ## Mapping limit settings